UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_09/likelihood.md

     will appear just after it.
     ```{warning}
     In a complex notebook,
-    all elements need to be run sequentially,
+    all elements need to be run sequentially from the beginning,
     to avoid mismatches between variable values across
     execution
     ```